 Since the launch we have featured in over 40 items of positive coverage relating to the share scheme launch.
 The published readership of all titles is in excess of 4 million.
 This has only been possible due to the support received from the Co-operative Enterprise Hub.

-If you want to know more and can’t find the information on the website then email us or phone Colin Mather on tel.
-01287 669641.
+If you want to know more and can’t find the information on the website then email us or phone Caryn Loftus, Company Secretary, on tel.
+0741 0549 833.

 2008 – 2011